fchorney/StepManiaX-LED-Arrows/README.md

-# StepManiaX LED Mirror Project
+# StepManiaX LED Mirroring Project
 The goal of this project is to create 5 3D printed arrows with LEDs in them connected to your StepManiaX (SMX) stage to mirror the steps that you are stepping.